Start typing and hit "Enter" to search.

 Applicants for a Skilled Worker role and visa must have skills that are at least equivalent to RQF level 3 (this is the same as an A-level qualification in the UK).
 This does not mean that you need to hold a certain level of qualification, rather that your skills are equivalent to RQF level 3 or above.

-• you are under 26, studying or a recent graduate, or in professional training, or;
+• you are a "new entrant" (e.g. under 26, studying or a recent graduate, or in professional training), or

-• you have a science, technology, engineering or maths (STEM) PhD level qualification, which is specific to your occupation, or;
+• you have a science, technology, engineering or maths (STEM) PhD level qualification that’s relevant to your job, or

-• you have a postdoctoral position in science or higher education
+• you have a postdoctoral position in science or higher education, or

 7. Have £1,270 in your bank account to show you can support yourself in the UK